Domi901/UCCC2513_miniProject/README.md

-This is the repository that i will upload the exercises assigned to me in the respective folders
+This is the repository that i will upload the exercises for UCCC2513_miniProject